 Please note we are not a crisis or distress support line.
 If you are in an emergency, call 911 or go to your nearest emergency room.
 If you are in crisis or distress and require immediate response, contact Crisis Services Canada toll-free at 1-833-456-4566.

 Recovery in Action

 Recovery in Action is our CBT-p informed group program for individuals.
 This 7-week program aims to build skills, and provide individuals with the supports they need to navigate and personalize their recovery.
-The next session will start in January 2022.
+Our January session is now full.
+The next session will be in April 2022.

 Depending on where an someone is in their journey, our group based recovery program uses CBT-p to focus on everything from grief and loss around aspirations and relationships; the importance of medication adherence and community supports; revisiting goal-setting; and, understanding relapse prevention and negative symptoms, like anxiety, depression and lack of motivation.